top of page

 FTA's rebuttal is that they "specialise solely in fit testing" and have "inspired" others to use the words "fit test" in their business names.
 They go on to derogatorily refer to other fit testing providers as "COVID pop-up companies."

-And Fit Test Australia wasn't established as a company with its own ABN until April 2022.
+The fact is, Fit Test Australia wasn't established as a company with its own ABN until April 2022, around the same time as Fit Test Victoria.

-Fit Test Australia didn't open an office in Victoria until 2023, about a year after Fit Test Victoria was established.
+Fit Test Australia didn't open an office in Victoria until 2023, over a year after Fit Test Victoria was established.
+Bottom line - we were here first, and they haven't been "fit testing Victoria" since 2019.

 One more point.
 Fit test companies are popping up everywhere.
 With increased enforcement of mask fit testing in light of new silica regulations and a recent pandemic, it’s no surprise.
 Using “fit test” in a business name where the primary service is fit testing makes perfect sense.
 I don't think anyone needs to be "inspired" to come up with that.